godotengine/godot-docs/getting_started/scripting/gdscript/static_typing.rst

     var enemies: Array = [$Goblin: Enemy, $Zombie: Enemy]

-You can’t force the assignment of types in a ``for`` loop as each element the ``for`` keyword loops already has a different type.
+You can’t force the assignment of types in a ``for`` loop, as each element the ``for`` keyword loops over already has a different type.
 So you **cannot** write:

 ::